gitlabhq/gitlabhq/doc/ssh/README.md

 Deploy keys can be shared between projects, you just need to add them to each project.

+## Test your key

+After you have set up your SSH key, you'll have to make sure that you can connect to GitLab.
+If you have created a passphrase, you will be asked to enter it after the first step:

+1. Open a Terminal and run:

+		ssh -T git@gitlab.com

+2. After you verify the authenticity of the fingerprint in this message:

+		The authenticity of host 'gitlab.com (WWW.XXX.YYY.ZZZ)' can't be established.
+		ECDSA key fingerprint is SHA256:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+		Are you sure you want to continue connecting (yes/no)?

+	type `yes` to confirm.

+3. If everything went well and your username has been recognized you'll see this welcome message with your full name:

+		Welcome to GitLab, John Smith!

+	In case you get an "access denied" error, try debugging the connection using this command:

+		ssh -Tv git@gitlab.com

 ## Applications

 ### Eclipse